Joint Degree Programs

 Students interested in applying for federal student loans to assist with the financing of their education should follow the same application process as traditional law students, and will be eligible to receive aid up to the same Cost of Attendance as traditional law students.
 On a case-by-case basis a joint degree student’s financial aid award may be increased to cover tuition and fee charges exceeding the law school flat rate tuition costs.
 Please visit the Financial Aid webpage or contact our Financial Aid and Student Services Advisor, Andy Marrero at firstname.lastname@example.org with any questions or concerns regarding funding your studies as a Joint Degree Student.

-For Law School and Graduate School courses, joint degree students will be graded on the respective grading scales applicable to them at the Law School and Graduate School.
+For College of Law and Graduate School courses, joint degree students will be graded on the respective grading scales applicable to them at the College of Law and Graduate School.

 Except in exceptional circumstances in which a student is granted a leave of absence, students admitted into a joint degree program must take classes continuously upon admission into the program into completion of all required courses.
 Failure to satisfactorily complete all required courses in the graduate school will preclude the student from obtaining the graduate school degree and the J.D.
 Failure of the student to complete all required courses in the law school will likewise preclude the student from obtaining a J.D. degree or the respective graduate degree.
 The entire required graduate school curriculum serves to replace elective credit hours the law student would otherwise have to take to acquire the J.D. degree.
 However, individual graduate course credit hours are not transferable to the J.D. degree.
 Accordingly, students must complete all required graduate school courses in order to meet graduation criteria for the J.D. degree.
 Students are not given partial credit.
 In the event the student does not satisfactorily complete all required courses in the respective graduate school the student will then be required to take elective courses in the J.D. program sufficient to satisfy graduation requirements and the student will not be given J.D. credit for the graduate degree courses.